JaapSuter/jaapsuter.github.com/_posts/2009-4-29-garbage-collection.markdown

 Quoting from a post to the [Sweng GameDev](http://lists.midnightryder.com/listinfo.cgi/sweng-gamedev-midnightryder.com "Software Engineering, as it applies to Game Developers") mailing list...

 > Seems like the death of C/C++ has been proclaimed for at
-> least 20 years.
+> least twenty years.
 The proposed benefits of higher level
 > languages strike me as naive and theoretical.
 In practice
 > those benefits don't materialize, in my experience anyway.
 >